volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 metaDescription: Learn everything about Closures and Lexical Environment in JavaScript by reading this simple step-by-step guide.
 shareImage: /img/closures-in-javascript.jpg
-teaser: The concept of closures is not an easy thing to wrap your head around.
+teaser: The concept of Closures is not an easy thing to wrap your head around.
 A lot of experienced developers still struggle to understand it, let alone explaining to a colleague or an interview for a new...
 date: 2021-03-15T17:13:28.656Z
 ---
-The concept of closures is not an easy thing to wrap your head around.
+The concept of Closures is not an easy thing to wrap your head around.

 A lot of experienced developers still struggle to understand it, let alone explaining to a colleague or an interview for a new job.